 The College of Media is pleased to offer a number of scholarships for undergraduate students enrolled in the college.
 The scholarships will be applied toward tuition and fees during the upcoming school year, with the funds made available through the generous support of alumni and friends of the college.
 A collegewide committee reviews student records, and all submitted applications and often considers faculty recommendations when determining scholarship recipients.

-The scholarship application period for the 2021-2022 academic year for students pursuing a primary major in the College of Media is now open.
-At this time, all continuing College of Media undergraduates, including students who will be transferring into Media from both on and off-campus for the Fall 2021 term, are invited to apply.
-Applications must be completed by Friday, May 7, 2021, at 12 p.m.
+The scholarship application period for the 2022-2023 academic year for continuing College of Media students is now open.
+At this time, all continuing College of Media undergraduates, including students who will be transferring into Media from both on and off-campus for the Fall 2022 term, are invited to apply.
+Applications must be completed by Friday, May 6, 2022, at 12 p.m.
 Late submissions will not be accepted.